Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

  All configurations integrate the very same servo-motor controller software.

 MotoSuiveur control cabinet (picture below) is built according to the configuration of the MS control diagram_.
-Control cabinet and MS Controller have nameplates indicating voltage (power requirements), serial number, date (Nameplates).
+Control cabinet have nameplate_ located on front side of the door indicating input power (voltage, frequency, current), serial number, date.

 .. figure:: ../../_img/Control-Cabinet/Control-cabinet-overview.png